Michael053000/CS5350-6350/README.md

-This is a machine learning library developed by Hosoo Lee for CS 5350 in University of Utah
+# Machine Learning Library

-# Decision Tree Implementation
+## Decision Tree Implementation

+This is a basic implementation of a Decision Tree algorithm.
+You can use this code to train a decision tree on any dataset.

-## How to use
+### How to use

-### Learning a Decision Tree
+#### Learning a Decision Tree
-To train a decision tree on your dataset, you can use the following command:
+To train a decision tree on your dataset, use the following command:

 ```python
 from DecisionTree import DecisionTree